At PHC Law Ltd, we are committed to protect and respect the privacy or all our customers and visitors.

 When completing an enquiry online, we may ask you to enter your personal details such as your name, address, telephone number or email address.
-We will not use your data except to fulfil a request you make when disclosing those details, the same applies with regards to any information exchanged via live chat.
-Live chat is available to visitors to assist with enquiries only.
+We will not use your data except to fulfil a request you make when disclosing those details.

 Will any information be disclosed to any third parties?